jsumners/abstract-logging/Readme.md

 All methods are no operation functions.

-Some loggers like Pino implement a `child()` method, which can be easily added to an `abstract-logging` instance in case it is needed:
+Some loggers, like [Pino](https://getpino.io/), implement a `child()` method.
+This method can be easily added to an `abstract-logging` instance when stubbing out such loggers:

 ```js
 const logger = require('abstract-logging')